cyriacus73/grad_quad_nn/README.md

 * Show results on an LCD screen
 * Export the trained weights for later use

+## About the Simulation and Hardware

+In Proteus, I had to change the ports to match the hardware devices we had, so I've got slightly different code (just ports, reading keypad, and writing to LCD changes).

+The "hardware simul" folder is just to match the hardware - it's the version adapted for our specific setup.

 ---

 ## Key Design Decisions

 ### 1. Fixed-Point Arithmetic (Q8.8)

-We represent all numbers as signed 16-bit integers:
+I represent all numbers as signed 16-bit integers:

 * Top 8 bits: whole number part
 * Bottom 8 bits: decimal part
 * Multiply by 256 to get the real value

-This gives us predictable math, no weird rounding errors, and fast execution on an 8-bit chip.
+This gives me predictable math, no weird rounding errors, and fast execution on an 8-bit chip.

 No floating-point anywhere in the code.